Scholarships

 If you already hold a visa and if you are found to be in breach of your visa condition or are no longer eligible to hold the visa, then the Department may cancel your visa.

-In certain cases, you may appeal to the Administrative Appeals Tribunal (AAT) if the Department of Home Affairs refuses or cancels your visa.
+In certain cases, you may appeal to the Administrative Review Tribunal (ART ) if the Department of Home Affairs refuses or cancels your visa.

 If you are in Australia, appeals have strict time limits.
 You must apply in writing within the time specified by the Department in their decision notice.

-If the AAT affirms the decision of the Department, you may seek judicial review if you or your migration lawyer believes the decision was not lawfully made.
+If the ART affirms the decision of the Department, you may seek judicial review if you or your migration lawyer believes the decision was not lawfully made.

-The Administrative Appeals Tribunal (AAT) conducts independent merits review of administrative decisions made under the Commonwealth laws.
+The Administrative Review Tribunal (ART ) conducts independent merits review of administrative decisions made under the Commonwealth laws.
 They review decisions made by Australian Government ministers, Departments, and agencies and, in limited circumstances, decisions made by state government and non-government bodies.

-The AAT was established by the Administrative Appeals Tribunal Act 1975 and commenced operations on 1 July 1976.
+The ART was established by the Administrative Review Tribunal Act 1975 and commenced operations on 1 July 1976.

-The Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were amalgamated with the AAT on 1 July 2015.
+The Migration Review Tribunal, Refugee Review Tribunal and Social Security Appeals Tribunal were amalgamated with the ART on 1 July 2015.

-The AAT falls within the portfolio of the Attorney-General.
+The ART falls within the portfolio of the Attorney-General.

 In conducting a review of a decision about a visa, they will consider the case afresh and have the power to change the decision under review.